What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Women alone: Generally fine, keep a guard up.

-• Rating: 7/10 - fall foul to Nairobi and this rating tumbles, but don't get too worried, myself and most others survive it just fine and with that said probably halved the chance of having a theft problem in Africa until reaching the major South African cities.
+* Rating: 7/10 - fall foul of Nairobi and this rating tumbles, but don't get too worried, myself and most others survive it just fine and with that said probably halved the chance of having a theft problem in Africa until reaching the major South African cities.

 *Miss at your peril: Kenya or Tanzania Safari and Islands - 'Highlight of Independent Travel'

-• Highlights: The lake of course; snorkeling, learning to dive or simply chilling out in resorts like Nkhata Bay or Cape Maclear.
+Highlights: The lake of course; snorkelling, learning to dive or simply chilling out in resorts like Nkhata Bay or Cape Maclear.
 Good and very cheap trekking in Mulanje, Nyika NP and Vwaza marsh reserve.

-• Getting around: Transport is hard work and to summaries horribly, made up of five options.
+• Getting around: Transport is hard work and to summarise horribly, made up of five options.

 Crime seems to be a greater problem than in cities at popular lakeside resorts, notably Nkhata Bay and Cape Maclear.
 Stay alert no matter how relaxed you feel, make sure your pockets don't have valuables in whilst swimming and especially guard your possessions during a ride on the Ilala ferry.